Information about FPS

 Join Our Listserv

 The Facilities Planning and Safety Listserv sends announcements, information and critical program updates regarding new construction and remodel of health facilities within the jurisdiction of the Health Facility Licensing and Certification Program.
-To be added to the Listserv: Please e-mail your request to firstname.lastname@example.org, with "Add to FPS Listserv" in the subject field.
+To be added to the Listserv: Please e-mail your request to firstname.lastname@example.org.

 FPS FGI Standards Workgroup